giovannellilab/Geomosaic/docs/commands/workflow.md

 ### Example usage `geomosaic workflow`

 **`IMPORTANT:` the following images may not refer to the modules that are integrated in the current version of Geomosaic.
-However, these images are very useful to understand how it works the creation of the workflow.**
+However, these images are very useful to understand how it works the creation of the workflow works.**

 By executing this command, Geomosaic starts loading the provided config file, and then it asks for the desired package to be used for each module.
 It is important to considered the above mentioned dependencies among the modules: